+- Adobe Reader

+- QuickTime Player

+- Flash Player

+- Open Office

+Important Dates

-- Adobe Reader - QuickTime Player - Flash Player - Open Office Important Dates Day Class Begins: August 21, 2017 Day Class Ends: December 21, 2017 Last Day to Drop with refund: September 3, 2017 Last Day to Drop without a 'W' symbol: September 10, 2017 Last Day to Opt for Pass/No Pass: February 26, 2017 Last Day to Drop with a 'W' symbol: November 19, 2017 Participation & Dropping the Class Enrolled students must check in by midnight on the third day of classes for the semester, otherwise you will be dropped from the course to make room for students on the waiting list.
+Day Class Begins: January 13, 2020 Day Class Ends: Monday, May 18, 2020 at 5pm.

+Participation & Dropping the Class Enrolled students must check in by midnight on the third day, Wednesday January 15th by 11:59 pm, otherwise you will be dropped from the course to make room for students on the waiting list.
 You may "check in" to this course by posting in the Week One Discussion activity or by sending me a personal email stating your intention to stay enrolled.
 If you decide to discontinue this course, it is your responsibility to officially drop it.
 A student may be dropped from any class when that student's absences exceed ten percent (10%) of the total hours of class time.
-It is strongly advised that if you need to miss more than one class/homework deadline in a row that you contact the instructor to avoid being dropped from the class.
-Pass-No Pass (P/NP) You may take this class P/NP.
-You must decide before the deadline, and add the option online with TLC or file the P/NP form with Admissions and Records.
-With a grade of C or better, you will receive a Pass.
-You must file for the P/NP option by October 1, 2017.
-Once you decide to go for P/NP, you cannot change back to a letter grade.
-If you are taking this course as part of a certificate program, you can probably still take the class P/NP.
-Check with a counselor to be sure.
-Attendance Students who fail to log-in to an online class after the first week will be dropped from the class.
+Attendance Students who fail to log-in by the end of the third day of the semester will be dropped from the class.
 It is strongly advised that if you need to miss more than one week/homework deadline in a row that you contact me to avoid being dropped from the class.
 Late Policy All assignments are due at midnight PST on the due date.
 Late assignments will lose 20% of total points for each week that they are late.
 I will not accept assignments more than two weeks after the due date.
-For the purposes of this course, assignments are due at midnight on the last day of each week (Monday), unless otherwise indicated (Final exam is due at 5 p.m. on the Thursday of exam week).
-I will not receive any assignments after 5pm on December 21, 2017.
+For the purposes of this course, assignments are due at midnight on the last day of each week (Monday), unless otherwise indicated (Final exam is due at 5 p.m.
+Monday, May 18, 2020).
 Discussion posts are due every week and late posts will not be accepted.
-Exams There will be two(2) online Section Reviews and a Final exam.
+Exams There will be two online Section Reviews and a Final exam.
 The material comes from the textbook, class lectures and supplemental materials.
 If any exam is missed, a zero will be recorded as the score.
-If a Section Review is turned in late I will take 20% off for each week and only accept it two weeks after it is due.
-As for the Final, I will not accept it after December 21, 2017.
 Grading Policy Visit the "Grades" in Canvas to keep track of your grades.
 Grading is done once per week.
-Make sure to check the posted grades and comments on the online Canvas gradebook. - Your grade will be based on class participation in online activities and completion of written assignments, including a final exam. - Assignments, participation and exams will be graded on a point system.
+Make sure to check the posted grades and comments on the online Canvas gradebook.

+• Your grade will be based on class participation in online activities and completion of written assignments, including a final exam. • Assignments, participation and exams will be graded on a point system.
 Each assignment will be given a certain number of points if completed satisfactorily.
-The total number of points you receive for written assignment will be based on your demonstrated understanding of the assignment and your successful incorporation of the concepts from class. - Your grammar, spelling, and ability to clearly communicate ideas in writing will also affect your number grade; 10% of the total grade for any paper may be deducted for mechanical errors. - Assignments that do not receive the maximum number of points may be rewritten and resubmitted to me in order to receive more points.
-This does not apply to participation in discussion posts.
-There will be a location on the module to resubmit an assignment and please note the due date for resubmittals.
-I will not accept resubmittals after Week 6 in the semester. - Late assignments will lose 20% of total points for each week that they are late.
-Late assignments will not be accepted if they are more than two weeks late.
-For the purposes of this course, assignments are due at midnight on the last day of each week(Monday), unless otherwise indicated (Final exam is due at 5 p.m. on the Thursday of exam week). - There is no extra credit or make up work so adjust your schedule so you can complete the required assignments. - If you are travelling abroad, it is your responsibility to make sure you have access to the internet frequently during the course of each week.
+The total number of points you receive for written assignment will be based on your demonstrated understanding of the assignment and your successful incorporation of the concepts from class. • Your grammar, spelling, and ability to clearly communicate ideas in writing will also affect your number grade; 10% of the total grade for any paper may be deducted for mechanical errors. • There is no extra credit or make up work so adjust your schedule so you can complete the required assignments. • If you are travelling abroad, it is your responsibility to make sure you have access to the internet frequently during the course of each week.
 Grades will be based on the following required assignments: